iCloud: Troubleshooting Find My iPhone, iPad, iPod touch, or Mac

 If a sound is sent to a device, the sound will play until you click OK on the Find My iPhone alert message, the device is turned off, or two minutes have passed.
 Devices set to mute, and that have Do Not Disturb set to On, will still play the sound alert.

 Devices are locked with your current passcode.
-If you have no passcode on your device, you will be prompted to create one.
+If you have no passcode on your device, you will be asked to create one.

 Some configurations may allow for a four digit passcode lock, but require that it be more secure (for example, it can't be something like "1234").
 If the new passcode lock you are attempting to apply does not adhere to the restrictions in place on your device, the passcode lock will not be changed, but your device will lock (with its existing passcode).